By: John Devlin

 The reason for this is pretty apparent there is a massive incentive for them to act now on their roofing plans or risk paying more in the future.

-A lot of roofing contractors I have spoken to over the years about Facebook ads say they couldn’t possibly afford 10% or 15% off.
+A lot of roofing contractors I have spoken to over the years about Facebook ads for local businesses say they couldn’t possibly afford 10% or 15% off.

 But what they are doing here is confusing marketing with sales.